Links for downloading the publicly released 1900-1912 data are below.

 This study is distinctive in that previous studies of officials and other government employees have mainly been case studies of specific individuals or government offices.
 Larger scale studies have focused on examination qualification holders, and assumed that they represented the political elite.
 Studies of the bureaucracy, or specific ministries, have generally been institutional histories.
 To our knowledge, this is one of the first longitudinal studies of any national bureaucracy, contemporary or modern, in its entirety, using micro-data on the careers and family and geographic origins of nearly all officials.

-Starting in spring 2019, we began making the data public in stages.
+Starting in spring 2019, we began making the data public in stages, in collaboration with the Institute of Qing History at Renmin University.
 Below we provide links to download sites at Renmin University and HKUST.

 To carry out this study, we are constructing a database of government employees during the Qing, the China Government Employee Database – Qing (CGED-Q).
 Our core information come from the jinshenlu (缙绅录), a publication that appeared every three months and listed almost every civil office including information about the holder’s name, place of origin, ethnicity, location of post, job title, and other details. positions ranged from high offices in the Six Ministries (六部) and other central government units down to low-level offices in county administrations.
 Nominative linkage of the records of the same official in different editions has proven straightforward, allowing us to construct and study career histories.
 Each edition lists 13,000-15,000 employees.
 We are also entering lists of military officials from zhongshubeilan (中樞備覧).
 These editions typically record 7000-8000 military officials each.